Design Thinking Model: DART

 • Rediscovering: Even in the pre-solution phase of your project, creating a prototype provides you with a deep understanding of the design space and your user.

-• Exploration: Construct in order to think.
+• Exploration: Construct to think.
 Create a variety of solution possibilities.

 • Testing: Prototypes (and context development) are created to test and refine solutions with consumers.